 Hazard adjustments: pyrotechnics, stunts, aerial work, water-effects, and live animal performances trigger specialty surcharges 2-5x base rates.
 Productions in jurisdictions with weak tort regimes (some international locations) require Foreign Liability extensions.

-Errors & Omissions for content claims
+When do you need Errors & Omissions for content claims?

 Entertainment E&O is distinct from professional services E&O — it's specifically focused on content-driven claims that arise from the entertainment product itself: